Last Updated: November 4, 2020

 Sched’s accountability for personal data that it receives in the United States under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
 In particular, Sched remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles, unless Sched proves that it is not responsible for the event giving rise to the damage.

 In compliance with the Privacy Shield Principles, Sched commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
-European Union and Swiss individuals with Privacy Shield inquiries or complaints should first contact Sched by email at email@example.com or via post at:
+European Union and Swiss individuals with Privacy Shield inquiries or complaints should first contact Sched by email at firstname.lastname@example.org or via postal mail at:

 Sched LLC Privacy Officer